elsa-lab/base-env/docs_source/_build/html/_sources/OS/OS.rst.txt

 Quick Note
 ----------------
-In this part, we list all parameters you have set during installing.
+In this part, we list all parameters you have to set during installing.
-If you need a full tutorial, please refer *Full tutorial* part.
+If you need a full tutorial, please refer `OS installation for elsa lab servers <https://hackmd.io/@dppa1008/SyyedabiE/https%3A%2F%2Fhackmd.io%2Fs%2FByP6Fp-j4>`_ .

 Preparation
     - A USB stick with Ubuntu 16.04